-Green beans can survive in gardens that may not be completely ready for them.
-All they need is some warm soil that’s well watered.
-So even if your soil doesn’t have all the nutrients, this item still manages to flourish.
+Green beans can survive in gardens that may not be completely ready.
+All they need is some warm soil that’s well-watered.
+So, even if your soil doesn’t have all the nutrients, this item still manages to flourish.

 Tomatoes can be grown by beginners.
-You just need to stake them, ensure they have plenty of sun and are ready to grow.
-If you’re a fan of peas and carrots, then as a beginner gardener, you’re in luck.
+You just need to stake them, and ensure they have plenty of sun and are ready to grow.
+If you’re a fan of peas and carrots, you’re in luck as a beginner gardener.